Dear Money Adventurer,

-And when you make that choice, bookkeeping becomes a potent tool that brings more awareness to your money patterns, helps you make better money decisions, and supports you in truly living your most cherished values and soul-deep aspirations.
+And when you make that choice, bookkeeping becomes a potent tool that brings more awareness to your money patterns, helps you make better money decisions, and supports you in truly living your most cherished values.

 In today’s Money Mocha, I share an intimate chapter of my money story, plus everything you need to know to ditch the dreaded budget and start your own Values-Based Bookkeeping practice.
 So, cozy up to your cup of coffee and read this morning’s Mocha or listen in to learn all about:

-- How re-naming your financial categories can help you infuse the practical side of money with intimate meaning
+- How to infuse the practical side of money with intimate meaning.

 In the late summer of 2003, while living in Sebastopol, California, I had one of the most vivid paradigm-shifting dreams of my life.
 It had been two weeks since my first money mentor, Tamara Slayton, had passed away.
 In accordance with her wishes, her community had gathered at her home for several days after her death, remembering, telling stories, and honoring the impact she’d had in our lives.

 Over the years, I spent many hours reflecting and journaling on our friendship and the legacy she was leaving.
 I had been privileged to spend the last two years of Tamara’s life with her, soaking up her philosophy on money.
 She had been my teacher, my mentor, and my friend.

 When I had just started my first business doing bookkeeping for creative professionals, she was one of my first clients.
 We spent countless hours together, reviewing our numbers, setting our goals and intentions, and having brilliant conversations about our own philosophy on money, life’s work, and value.